sonic-net/sonic-mgmt/ansible/doc/README.testbed.k8s.Setup.md

        STR-ACS-SERV-19:
          ansible_host: 10.251.0.101
   ```
-Replace ansible_host value with the IP address of the testbed server.
+Replace `ansible_host` value above with the IP address of the testbed server.

   ```
   k8s_vms1_19: